kiranma72/abdm-docs/content/3-milestone2/link-care-context/discovery-link.md

 - To enable the linking, the HIP system returns a link reference number along with the authentication type and its associated parameters.

 - The HIP system sends an OTP to the patient’s phone number.
-Note, the phone number for OTP communication from HIP may be the same as verified by the CM or maybe a different number that the patient has chosen as preferred mode of communication with HIP - meaning it's up to the HIP to choose the phone number it sends OTP to.
+Note, the phone number for OTP communication from HIP may be the same as verified by the HIE-CM or maybe a different number that the patient has chosen as preferred mode of communication with HIP - meaning it's up to the HIP to choose the phone number it sends OTP to.

 - The patient, via patient app, submits the OTP received from the HIP system within the stipulated time.
 If the patient is successfully authenticated by the HIP, the linking is now complete.

-The following flow diagrams details the flows that take place while linking to a health repository representing an HIP:
+The following flow diagram details the flows that take place while linking to a health repository representing an HIP:

 {{< mermaid >}}
 %%{init:{"fontSize": "1.0rem", sequence":{"showSequenceNumbers":true}}}%%